Blatko1/msdfont/docs/algorithm.md

 In this `README`, I will explain how the algorithm for generating *signed distances* works and propose possible improvements.

-One of the project's most complex sub-algorithms is the *correction of contour overlaps*.
-It performs for each texture's texel, which heavily affects the performance.
-I'll specifically focus on this part in the explanation because it is very error-prone.
+One of the more complex sub-algorithms in this crate is the *correction of contour overlaps*.
+It performs after parsing the glyph shape and after determining if the correction is needed.

 ## **The Algorithm**